staciawyman/cortado/README.md

 The manifest can be created in Excel by the experimenter and then copied into a text file in the directory where the editing outcomes will be analyzed.

-The manifest text file is given as input to the convert_manifest.pl script which creates a shell script of cortado commands:
+The manifest text file is given as input to the convert_manifest.pl script which creates a shell script of cortado commands.
+If you keep all your fastq files in the same directory, you can set that in the script, but otherwise you can add it to the command line.

-	`perl convert_manifest.pl [options] -f /path/to/fastq/files manifest.txt > manifest.sh`
+	`perl convert_manifest.pl [options] manifest.txt > manifest.sh`

-### Default arguments:
+###	OPTIONS:

-	window size [-w]: 3
-	number of threads [-t]: 24
+	-t int	Number of threads to use (runs in batches), default 24

+	-w int	Window size around cut site within which to check for indels, default 3 (on each side of cut site)

+	-f /path/to/fastqs

+	-c /path/to/cortado/dir

 The number of threads is how many simultaneous versions of cortado will run at a time in batches.
 The convert script will try and infer the location of cortado.py from your path, but it can also be given as a command-line argument.

-	cortado path: -c /path/to/cortado.py

-The path to the location of the amplicon sequencing fastq files should also be given as a command line argument (required).

-	fastq path: -f /path/to/fastq/files

-Then the manifest.sh file can be executed to run the cortado commands.
-I recommend "tmux" or "screen"  if you have a lot of samples.
+Then the manifest.sh file is executed to run the cortado commands.
+I recommend running under "tmux" or "screen"  if you have a lot of samples.

 	`sh manifest.sh`